dongaCS/discord-py/README.md

 Because Python installs are system wide, if we were to install say NumPy 1.23 we won't be able to run version 1.26.
 If we want to installed 1.26 then we have to uninstall 1.23.
 This could lead to problems as the updated version may have new implementations of functions we used in our project.
 Ultimately it would cause us to reinstall 1.23 and 1.26 whenever we switch projects. **Virtual Environments** create a separate, isolated instance of the Python runtime for a project each with its own complement of packages.

 #### Why venv
-- Running with the system (path) Python and libraries limits you to one specific Python version
+- Running with the system (path) Python and libraries limits us to one specific Python version
 - Running all Python applications on one Python installation can lead to version conflicts
 - venv is are ways to self-contain Python installs